flightaware/socketservertcl/README.md

 ```

-A ::socketserver::socket server ?port? opens the listening and accepting TCP socket.
+A ::socketserver::socket server <port number> opens the listening and accepting TCP socket.
 You will do this once before forking children.
 The socket accept() call is performed in a background daemon thread.
 Clients will be able to send data immediately on accept.
 Clients will not receive data until child processes
-call ::sockerserver::socket client ?handleProc?, Tcl dispatches the events and invokes the handlerProc and the handleProc reads the socket.
+call ::sockerserver::socket client ?-port <port number>? <handleProc>, Tcl dispatches the events and invokes the handlerProc and the handleProc reads the socket.

-A ::socketserver::socket client ?handlerProc? must be called to receive a connected TCP socket from the parent process.
+A ::socketserver::socket client <handlerProc> must be called to receive a connected TCP socket from the parent process.
 This allows the forked process to process single connects serially.
 All of the child processes share a single queue implemented as the socketpair() between the parent and child processes.
 Multiple forked processes can then handle many connections in "parallel" after they serially recvmsg() the file descriptor.